Kodrick/oddisy_documentation/oddisy-documentation/docs/Getting_Started/filling-out-the-entry-page.md

 ![Entry Page](../../static/img/getting_started/open_entry.gif)

 The Entry Page is divided into three sections:
-* The Top Section includes the name of the Entry, the description and images.
-You can also delete and favorite the entry via the buttons in the top right section.
+* The Top Bar includes the name of the Entry.
+You can also delete and favorite the entry via the buttons in the right of the top bar, or navigate back and forward though enrties you have visited using the arrows in the left of the top bar.
-* The bottom left section includes fields and linked entries that are organized into **Sections**
+* The left section includes the description, images, fields, and linked entries that are organized into **Sections**
-* The bottom right section shows all of the entries that are linked to this entry.
+* The right section shows all of the entries that are linked to this entry.
 This makes it easier to find specific Entries without other information fields bogging down your search.

 ![Entry Page](../../static/img/getting_started/entry_page.JPG)